SabreBirdOne/BlasterBrowser/docs/database_schema.md

 A blaster build can have 0 to many parts.
 A part can be involved in 0 to many blaster builds.

+A blaster build is compatible with 0 to many specific darts.
+A specific dart is compatible with 0 to many blaster builds

+A blaster build is compatible with 0 to many specific magazines.
+A specific magazine is compatible with 0 to many blaster builds

 Parts is a family of blaster parts.
 All parts have a universal part id across the database, and have a part type inside the family tree below:

 All Parts: